bordera-randy/bordera-randy/README.md

 ---
 ## 🌍 About Me

-I’m Randy Bordeaux, an MCT Alumni and cloud engineer based in Dallas–Fort Worth, Texas.
+I’m Randy Bordeaux, a Microsoft Certified Trainer (MCT) and DevOps Engineer based in Dallas–Fort Worth, Texas.

 I specialize in Microsoft Azure, DevOps automation, and cybersecurity, helping organizations streamline operations, adopt cloud-native practices, and stay secure.
 My philosophy?
 Automate the boring stuff so people can focus on what really matters.